Understanding Medical Codes: Unspecified Psychosis ICD-10

 Want to learn more about psychosis?

-While online therapy may not be appropriate for acute psychosis, studies indicate that online CBT can be effective in addressing associated mental health conditions like anxiety and depression.
+Acute psychosis may be a medical emergency requiring in-person care.
+However, while online therapy may not be appropriate for acute psychosis, studies indicate that online CBT can be effective in addressing associated mental health conditions like anxiety and depression.
+CBT may also be beneficial for those who have recently experienced a psychotic episode and require support in the aftermath.

 Takeaway